 - human research approved by the applicable Institutional Review Board;

 - video conferencing;

-- Office of Public Affairs webcams used to communicate construction progress or other University-related projects of general interest; and
+- Webcams used to communicate construction progress or other University-related projects of general interest; and

-- Uses of cameras on the SMU campus that have been approved by and follow the guidelines for filming on campus set by SMU’s Office of Public Affairs, as governed by University Policy 5.15, Commercial Photography.
+- Uses of cameras on the SMU campus that have been approved by and follow the guidelines for filming on campus set by SMU’s Office of Development and External Affairs, as governed by University Policy 5.15, Commercial Photography.

 5. Permitted Uses of Images Captured by Video Surveillance Equipment